johnfedoruk/bangular/aio/content/guide/singleton-services.md

 ## `forRoot()`

 If a module provides both providers and declarations (components, directives, pipes) then loading it in a child injector such as a route, would duplicate the provider instances.
 The duplication of providers would cause issues as they would shadow the root instances, which are probably meant to be singletons.
-For this reason Angular provides a way to separate providers out of the module so that same module can be imported into the root module with `providers` and child modules without `providers`.
+For this reason Bangular provides a way to separate providers out of the module so that same module can be imported into the root module with `providers` and child modules without `providers`.

 1. Create a static method `forRoot()` (by convention) on the module.
 2. Place the providers into the `forRoot` method as follows.